achliopa/udemy_PythonSpark/readme.md

 * so it comes down to domain knowledge to be able to interpret the clusters assigned
 * so maybe we have customer data and then cluster them into distinct groups. it will up to us to decide whjat the groups actually represent. soms dat is makkelijk som dat is echte moelijk.
 * eg we could cluster tumors in two groups (hoping to separate them  between benign and malignant)
-* but there is no guarantee the clusters will fall along these lines. it will just split into the mtwo most separable groups
+* but there is no guarantee the clusters will fall along these lines. it will just split into the two most separable groups
 * depending on the algo it might be up to us to decide beforehand how many clusters we expect to create
 * a lot of probs have no 100% correct approach or answer. that the nature of unsuperviosed learning
 * About K-Means Clustering we can see our notes from PythonDSMLBootcamp and ISLR book
 * pyspark does not support a plotting mechanism. we could use collect() and then plot the results with matplotlib or other visualization libraries
 * We should not take the elbow rule as a strict rule when choosing a K value
 * a lot of depends on the context of the situation (domain knowledge)
+* we will use ML to solve it but without the typical train/test workflow

 ### Lecture 51 - KMeans Clustering Documentation Example